Kowloon–Canton Railway: Service vehicles

 ²This steam engine was once used on the Sha Tau Kok Branch Line, but since its closing in 1924, the engine has been displayed in the Tai Po Railway Museum.
 It has been the only steam engine in Hong Kong for over 40 years (since the KCR last used a steam engine).

 ³Unit E44 (cars 144-244-444) didn't undergo refurbishment, and No. 144 is now kept at the Tai Po Railway Museum for display.

 4All Kinki Sharyo stock are purchased and imported from Japan.

 Historic

 Some of these are located at the Hong Kong Railway Museum in Tai Po, but most were scrapped when the KCR changed to modern rolling stock in the 1970s:

-Future expansion
+Network expansion

 Northern Link

 The Northern Link will be a rail link which connects West Rail and the Lok Ma Chau Spur Line of East Rail.
 The link will also serve as a connection to the boundary checkpoint into Shenzhen and Guangzhou for passengers of the western part of the New Territories.
 The Northern Link will start at Kam Sheung Road and end at Ta Kwu Ling.
 KCRC proposed to build a station at Chau Tau for interchange between this link and East Rail.

 A shuttle service is expected to begin construction in 2023 and to be inaugurated in 2027.